The Healthcare Law Review: Portugal

 The SNS was established in 1979 in the context of the enactment of the Constitution of the Portuguese Republic in 1976 and is managed by the Ministry of Health.

-The Ministry of Health is divided into three sectors: (1) direct administration; (2) indirect administration; and (3) public enterprise, comprising the Shared Services of the Ministry of Health (SPMS), local health units, hospital centres and public enterprise hospitals.3
+The Ministry of Health is divided into three sectors: (1) the direct administration; (2) the indirect administration; and (3) the public enterprise sector, comprising the Shared Services of the Ministry of Health (SPMS), local health units, hospital centres and public enterprise hospitals.3

 Despite the universal coverage of the SNS, there are other forms of financing the provision of healthcare services, which are specific to particular categories of citizen.
 There are groups of citizens with specific sickness schemes, usually designated as 'health subsystems'.
 These systems, which constitute the second component of the healthcare system in Portugal, are formed of entities of a public or private nature that, by law or under contract, provide health benefits to a group of citizens or financially reimburse them for the corresponding charges.
 Membership of these subsystems is based on professional categories and covers beneficiaries who are still in work, retired workers and their family members.
 These subsystems are financed through the beneficiaries' contributions.

 Until 2005, there were six health subsystems operating in the public sector that were integrated in that same year into the main subsystem, the Institute for Disease Protection and Disease Control (ADSE).
-The ADSE comes under the indirect administration of the Ministry of Health (and is also subject to financial control from the Ministry of Finance) and now covers the provision of healthcare services to all public servants in a standardised form.
-At the end of 2016, the number of ADSE beneficiaries amounted to 1.22 million, including active staff, pensioners and family members, while it slightly decreased in 2017 to 1.21 million and in 2018 to 1.20 million.5
+The ADSE comes under the indirect administration of the Ministry of Health (and is also subject to financial control from the Ministry of Finance) and now covers the provision of healthcare services to all public servants and persons rendering services to public entities, under certain type of arrangements.
+At the end of 2016, the number of ADSE beneficiaries amounted to 1.22 million, including active staff, pensioners and family members, while it slightly decreased in 2018 to 1.2 million and in 2019 to 1.19 million.5

 Private health subsystems consist of entities of a private nature that, under contract, provide healthcare to a group of citizens or contribute financially to the corresponding charges.
 Such a contract is compulsory, resulting from a compulsory intra-group solidarity mechanism (with a professional or business matrix).
-The largest private subsystems are PT-ACS (the health subsystem for the employees of the telecommunications company Portugal Telecom) and SAMS (the health subsystem for banking and insurance employees).
+The largest private subsystems are ACS (the health subsystem for the employees of Grupo Altice) and SAMS (the health subsystem for banking and insurance employees).

 Finally, the private insurance sector, the third component of the healthcare system in Portugal,6 which is based on voluntary individual affiliation, operates under a free-market regime and is subject to the general legislation of the insurance sector.
 Since the early 1990s, the number of beneficiaries of health insurance has increased at a rate of more than 10 per cent per year, and in 2015, almost 2.7 million Portuguese citizens had health insurance.
 There are some cases where people can benefit from triple coverage: from the SNS, from a health subsystem and also under private health insurance.7